Water Rights

 The Division Engineers develop final revised abandonment lists in consultation with the State Engineer to contain water rights that have been abandoned in whole or in part.
 The revised abandonment lists, when concluded by judgment and decree of the water court, are conclusive as to the water rights determined to have been abandoned.

 Any person who wishes to protest the inclusion of any water right on a final revised abandonment list shall file a written protest with the Water Court in that division not later than June 30, 2022 along with the required forty-five dollar ($45.00) fee.
 The protest shall set forth in detail the factual and legal basis for protesting the abandonment.
-A form for such protest is available at: http://www.courts.state.co.us/Forms.
+A form for such protest is available on the Colorado Judicial Branch Forms Webpage.

 Rule 12 of the Water Court Rules provides additional detail about abandonment proceedings.
 Protests accepted by the water court automatically trigger a bifurcation from the original case in which the decennial abandonment list was filed.
 Each bifurcated protest case is assigned a new case number and is published in the water court resume and newspapers.
 Any person desiring to participate in a protest case must file an entry of appearance with the court, in most cases by August 31.
 For the water rights remaining on the abandonment list with no protest, the Division Engineer may file a motion requesting that the water court confirm the abandonment of those water rights.